hmaier-dev/website-else/README.md

 If you want to develop the website further, do it locally.
 The following wiki entry can be helpful: [Hugo](https://hmaier-dev.github.io/wiki/hugo/#develop-locally-with-hugo).

 ## Deploy the image
-Use `earthly +deploy` to update the container running on the VM.
+Use `earthly --push +deploy` to update the container running on the VM.
 Locally you will need a `.secret`-file containing the needed credentials.
 The secret file will look like this:
 ```bash
 host=1223.445.667.88
 port=22